cdl-geneseo/geneseo-dictionary/B/BFF.md

 # BFF

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : BFF

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 bi Ef Ef/ – NN Acronym.
 Best Friends Forever.
 Title for people who have an extremely close friendship.
 Often used to describe people who have become very close over a short period of time (sometimes used with sarcastic tone). &quot;They just met, and and already, they're, like, BFF.&quot; S01 (heard w/o documentation in F99) - no references noted in dictionaries.